Thamir-73/ideagnUpdated/source/_posts/humility.md

 then you might never try certain things out of that “humility”,

-which will keep you in a suboptimal state & limits your optionality forever,
+which will keep you in a suboptimal state & limit your optionality forever,

 without ever finding out what the real world, has to say about that,